planeguy/clusterfriend/objects.md

 ##Friend
 ###required
-- home
+- home: href to home file
-- groups: map informat of group name:symmetric key of the group encrypted with the friend's public key
+- endorsement: signature of home file at that href
-- signed: if we are holding a signed copy of this friend's home file, this is the href to that
+- groups: map in format of {group name:symmetric key of the group encrypted with the friend's public key}